Guidelines for Authors

 Ensure that your work is written in correct English before submission.
 Professional copyediting can help authors improve the presentation of their work and increase its chances of being taken on by a publisher.
-In case you feel that your manuscript would benefit from a professional a professional English language copyediting checking language grammar and style, you can find a reliable revision service at:
+In case you feel that your manuscript would benefit from an English language copyediting checking language grammar and style, you can find a reliable revision service at:

 The Corresponding Author must submit the manuscript online-only through our Manuscript Submission System.

 Authors are kindly invited to suggest potential reviewers (names, affiliations and email addresses) for their manuscript, if they wish.

 Should be saved and submitted as a single WORD file containing the full text, references, tables and figures.
 In case of acceptance, original text and figures must be provided for publication.

 Original Articles: should normally be divided into an abstract, introduction, materials and methods, results, discussion and references.
 The abstract should contain a maximum of 400 words.
 A maximum of 20 authors is permitted, and additional authors should be listed in an ad hoc appendix.

 Review Articles: no particular format is required for these articles.
 However, they should have an informative, unstructured abstract of about 250 words.
 Reviews may also include meta-analyses, guidelines and consensus papers by scientific societies or working groups.
 These studies must be conducted following proper, widely accepted ad hoc procedures.

 Short Communications: are articles with a simple layout and containing limited data (no more than two figures or tables) and a small number of citations (not more than 25).
 They should be limited to 2,000 words of text (figure captions, table headings and references lists are additional to this limit).

 Letters to the editor: should be from 250 to 1,000 words in length.
 Authors of letters to the editor should provide a short title for their letter.